 I love the blues, and guitarist Robben Ford is one of my favorite blues guitar players.
 If you’ve ever read a guitar magazine, you’ve likely heard of him – but outside the blues and guitar communities he’s not well known.
-That’s a shame since he’s put out over 21 albums and 9 more with other musicians – including Larry Carlton, Miles Davis, Carlos Santana, and Michael Osbourne.
+Then again outside of those communities not many people know Yngwie, Nuno, Vai, Satriani, and Eric Johnson.
+That’s a shame since Robin put out over 21 albums and 9 more with other musicians – including Larry Carlton, Miles Davis, Carlos Santana, and Michael Osbourne – and he continues to put out more each year.

 To me – this is the greatest difference between players like Joe Satriani or Steve Vai – and Eric Johnson or Stevie Ray Vaughan.
 Joe Satriani and Steve Vai are technically brilliant buy in my opinion are all flash and no soul, and normally no tone at all.
+A lot of people won’t be on the same page with me there, but that’s why we all have opinions.
 Stevie Ray Vaughan are all about tone and dynamics, and their singing and song writing both complement their playing.
 Maybe it’s no coincidence that Vai doesn’t sing at all and Satriani – well, he tries to sing.

 I want you to take moment to listen to these Robben Ford videos and listen to the chord voicings, the leads, the riffs, the dynamics, and the way it complements the overall song.
 The guitar, like a piano can have a voice all it’s own that creates a visual tapestry unlike any other single instrument except the piano.